Undergraduate Research at Khoury College

 A free two-credit Introduction to Research course geared toward first- and second-year undergraduates gives students the opportunity to explore different areas of computing research and to meet research active faculty.

-Next, there are three ways for undergraduate students to get involved with research at Khoury College:
+Next, there are four ways for undergraduate students to get involved with research at Khoury College:

 - The Honors in the Discipline program, which spreads a project over several semesters and recognizes research achievements within coursework